MarcoLizza/love-workouts/splash/blog.md

 Easy, uh?
 A plain straightforward translation to Lua of the [Bernstein polynomial](https://en.wikipedia.org/wiki/Bernstein_polynomial) representing the Bézier curves.

-Another method to accomplish this is with [De-Casteljua's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm), which is in layman's word a recursive LERP between pairs of control points.
+Another method to accomplish this is with the [De Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm), which is in layman's word a recursive `lerp` between pairs of control points.

 ```lua
 function lerp(a, b, t)